Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 import TabItem from '@theme/TabItem';

 :::important
-This upgrade guide targets project using the MLAPI version which was installed by the MLAPI installer or by cloning the source code from Github.
+This upgrade guide targets projects using the MLAPI version which was installed by the MLAPI installer or by cloning the source code from Github.
 If your project uses a Package Manager version of MLAPI then this guide is not relevant.
 :::

 The aqcuisiton of MLAPI has been a unique event in Unity history.
 In our efforts to integrate MLAPI into the Unity ecosystem, we are providing it in a Unity package.

 What this means for you is:

 - MLAPI will be easily accessible from the Unity Editor in the Package Manager window.
 - Updating MLAPI in the future will work directly from the Package Manager.
 - You will have full access to the MLAPI source in your project making it easier to debug and inspect MLAPI.